-The RDDT Team oversees BSEE's records management program under 36 CFR Part 1220.10(b) and § 1220.30-34 to provide effective management of the creation, maintenance, use, preservation, and disposition of BSEE records in any format, including electronic records.
-The staff leads a BSEE Records Liaison Network and serves as the official liaison with DOI for the eMail Enterprise Records and Document Management System (eERDMS).
-The Directives Processing unit services all of BSEE to ensure the controlled processing of Bureau directives.
-RDDT updates and manages the dissemination of the BSEE Manual of Directives; leads the BSEE Directives Liaison Network; develops processes, procedures, formats, templates, and coordination of Directives processing; and maintains the official directives record set.
-RDDT administers the Document Tracking System for the Bureau and supports BSEE document production and future Controlled Unclassified Information markings activities.
+The RDDT oversees BSEE's records management program under 36 CFR Part 1220.10(b) and 1220.30-34 to provide effective management of the creation, maintenance, use, preservation, and disposition of BSEE records in any format, including electronic records.
+The staff serves as the official BSEE liaison and accounts manager for various Department e-records management services, including the eMail Enterprise Records and Document Management System (eERDMS), and records solutions for MS360; coordinates the BSEE Records Liaison Network; and is the lead for future Controlled Unclassified Information markings activities.

+The Directives Processing unit services all of BSEE to ensure the controlled processing, dissemination, and recordkeeping of Bureau official directives.
+RDDT sets processing policy, coordinates a BSEE Directives Liaison Network, and maintains the BSEE Manual of Directives.
+RDDT administers the Document Tracking System for the Bureau, maintains and disseminates internal forms, and supports BSEE document production.